-Belonging to the Tierra de León DO, the vineyards of Pardevalles Albarín Blanco are located between 750 and 820 metres above sea level, in an area with a Continental climate.
+Belonging to the DO Tierra de León, the vineyards of Pardevalles Albarín Blanco are located between 750 and 820 metres above sea level, in an area with a Continental climate.
 They grow in poor, rocky soils of alluvial origin.

-Once in the cellar, the Albarín Blanco grapes were first cold macerated for 48 hours.
-Then they were pressed and drawn-off prior to being fermented in steel tanks at a temperature of 13ºC.
+Harvested at night, once in the cellar the Albarín Blanco grapes were first cold macerated for 48 hours.
+Then they were pressed and drawn-off prior to being fermented in 13 hl steel tanks at a temperature of 13ºC.